unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 #### <a name="tile-storage"></a>Tile Storage

-The tile storage properties indicate whether the tile set created from your source data should be stored in HBase on a local file system:
+The tile storage properties indicate whether the tile set created from your source data should be stored in HBase on your local file system:

 <div class="details props">
 	<div class="innerProps">
 		<ul class="methodDetail" id="MethodDetail">
 			<dl class="detailList params">
 				<dt>
-					<b>oculus.tileio.type</b>
+					oculus.tileio.type
 				</dt>
 				<dd>
 					Location to which tiles are written: